bolt/docs/source/templates-routes.md

   - `_after` - called after the controller action is called. if not set the method `after()` will be called in the controller.
   - `parameter..` - name of the named parameter see `path`.
-  - `required-regexp` - regular expression which should be true for this route to be matched. it's also possible to add a callback here. it should return a regular expression which should match **&#42;1**.
+  - `required-regexp` - regular expression which should be true for this route to be matched. it's also possible to add a callback here. it should return a regular expression which should match
   - `hostname` - hostname to match for this route.
   - `contenttypeslug` - if this route represent a new route for a contenttype, the contenttype should be specified.

-Notes:

-  - **&#42;1a** the default frontend routes already use this callback to return either plural, singular or both versions of contenttype- and taxonomyslugs.
-  - **&#42;1b** the callback should always be a static method call. always use the following signature 'class::method'.
+##### Path

+You are free to specify your own parameters, however when you are adding routes for contenttypes' or recordslugs you are limited to which parameters you can add.
+At least when you don't want to code your own Content-object.
+The following fields from a contenttype can be used as a parameter:

+  - **contenttypeslug**
+  - **id**
+  - **slug**
+  - **datecreated** - only the date part is returned (so yyyy-mm-dd)
+  - **datepublish** - only the date part is returned (so yyyy-mm-dd)

+##### Required regular expressions

+When the routing is processed no content has been loaded yet, so validation cannot be based on actual database checks.
+Therefore the check is purely a syntax check using regular expressions.
+Bolt adds the ability to specify a callback which returns a regular expression.
+This allows us to dynamically enter contenttype slugs as valid URL parts.

+You can either enter your own regular expression or use the callback notation which is `class::method`.